-What He was essentially saying to them and us through these two events (the blind man and the woman caught in adultery) is that they, and we, are all born into sin through an act of spiritual adultery initially committed in a garden long ago.
-We turned to another "source," and that is why we are blind.
+He was essentially saying to them and us through these two events (the blind man and the woman caught in adultery) that they, and we, are all born into sin through an act of spiritual adultery initially committed in a garden long ago.
+We turned to another "source," which is why we are blind.
 They and we were just as guilty of being unfaithful with God before Christ came.
-He was trying to communicate to her accusers that they, too, needed Him and His forgiveness.
-And that they, also, were in the dark committing adultery against God.
-He was inviting them to see that they, too, needed the light.
+Jesus was trying to communicate to her accusers that they, too, needed Him and His forgiveness.
+And that they, also, were in the dark and committing adultery against God.
+He was inviting them to see that they, too, needed His light.

 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.

 for all have sinned and fall short of the glory of God,

 She completes the picture by Jesus showing us how we came to the separated condition and how we need to be forgiven, cleansed, and enlightened by Him, whether blatant sinner or seemingly religious.